shivangibhat53-cmd/new_security_ml/README.md

 ## Cloud Deployment (AWS)

 ### S3 — Artifact & Model Sync
-After each training run, the `artifacts/` folder and `final_model/` folder are synced to an S3 bucket (named to match the code, e.g. `networksecurity`) using a small sync helper (`networksecurity/cloud/s3_syncer.py`), invoked from `training_pipeline.py`.
+After each training run, the `artifacts/` folder and `final_model/` folder are synced to an S3 bucket using a small sync helper (`networksecurity/cloud/s3_syncer.py`), invoked from `training_pipeline.py`.
 This gives you durable, versioned backups of every run's data and model outside of the EC2/container filesystem, which is ephemeral.

 Prerequisites:
 - AWS CLI installed and configured (`aws configure`) with an IAM user that has sufficient S3 permissions.
 - An S3 bucket created with a name matching what's referenced in the code.

 ### ECR — Container Registry
-The trained app is packaged into a Docker image and pushed to a **private** AWS ECR repository (not Docker Hub, which requires a paid plan for private image hosting).
+The trained app is packaged into a Docker image and pushed to a **private** AWS ECR repository.

 1. In the AWS Console, go to **ECR → Create repository**, name it (e.g. `networksecurity`).
 2. Copy the repository URI — this is used in the CI/CD workflow to tag and push images.